Texas officially has 17 documented species of owls.

 Like a pale ghost in the night, sometimes vocalizing with a harsh shriek, Barn Owls are strictly nocturnal.
 It’s very unusual to see one active during the day.
 They also tend to retire for the night earlier than most owls, returning to their daytime roost by 5 or 5:30am.

-Good areas around the state to try for Barn Owl include:
+Good areas in Texas to search for Barn Owl include:

 - Katy Prairie Conservancy – Northwest Houston